als-1/Group-6-WebAndScriptProject/README.md

 # W-SP-Group-6-Project
-This is the first relase for the Group-6 project.
+This is the second relase for the Group-6 project.
+Friends functionality is currently up.
+Please login first in order to add friends.
 Still in development please wait for the update.

 Probably an Assignment done In No time For Utilizing Last few assignments, Hallelujah Enjoy &amp; Live Lively!